compare

 ERA posting and exceptions

-Questions to ask in a side-by-side walkthrough of either product:
+Questions to ask in a side-by-side walkthrough:

 - How is a held-line policy configured per practice and per payer, and who can change it?

-- Where do write-off tolerance thresholds live, and does the system enforce them automatically or flag them for review?
+- Where do write-off tolerance thresholds live, and does the system enforce them or flag them for review?

 - How are PLB adjustments, recoupments, and forwarding-balance segments presented relative to the ERA itself?